Toronto Maple Leafs: Hall of Fame

-The Toronto Maple Leafs acknowledge an affiliation with 78 inductees of the Hockey Hall of Fame, including 64 former players as well as 13 builders of the sport.
+The Toronto Maple Leafs have an affiliation with 82 inductees of the Hockey Hall of Fame.
+As of 2016, the team's official media guide acknowledged an affiliation with 74 inductees, consisting of 61 former players as well as 13 builders of the sport.
+Three additional players (Eddie Gerard, Frank Nighbor and Norm Ullman) have also suited up for the Maple Leafs and been inducted into the Hall of Fame despite being omitted from the team's media guide, and several players and personnel have been inducted since the guide's publication.

 The Maple Leafs have the greatest number of players inducted into the Hockey Hall of Fame of any NHL team.
-The 13 individuals recognized as builders of the sport include former Maple Leafs broadcasters, executives, head coaches, and other personnel relating to the club's operations.
-Inducted in 2017, Dave Andreychuk was the latest Maple Leafs player to be inducted into the Hockey Hall of Fame.
+The 15 individuals recognized as builders of the sport include former Maple Leafs broadcasters, executives, head coaches, and other personnel relating to the club's operations.
+Member of the Hall of Fame who were inducted in one category but served with the Maple Leafs in a different capacity (for example, Ken Dryden, who was inducted into the Hall of Fame as a player in 1983 and served as Maple Leafs general manager from 1997–1999) are not included among the above figures or in the below list.

+Inducted in 2025, Alexander Mogilny and Joe Thornton are the latest Maple Leafs players to be inducted into the Hockey Hall of Fame.
+Brian Burke was announced as a part of the 2026 Hall of Fame class, and will be inducted in November.

-In addition to players and builders, five broadcasters for the Maple Leafs were also awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.
+In addition to the 82 players and builders, five broadcasters for the Maple Leafs were also awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.
 In 1984, radio broadcaster Foster Hewitt was awarded the Hall of Fame's inaugural Foster Hewitt Memorial Award, an award named after him.
 Before the award's creation, Hewitt had already been inducted as a builder into the Hall of Fame.
 Other Maple Leafs broadcasters that received the award include Wes McKnight in 1986, Bob Cole in 2007, Bill Hewitt in 2007 and Joe Bowen in 2018.